saifalfalah/react-handbook/content/react-composition/index.md

 ---
-title: "React Concept: Composition"
-date: 2018-12-20T07:00:00+02:00
+title: 'React Concepts: Composition'
-description: "What is composition and why is it a key concept in your React apps"
+description: 'What is composition and why is it a key concept in your React apps'
-tags: react
 ---

 In programming, composition allows you to build more complex functionality by combining small and focused functions.